UnpredictablePrashant/EngagementAI/README.md

 *As of now user are suppose to do the selection of images need to be analyzed.*

-## How to setup the person details?
+## How to setup the person's details?
 In this step user is suppose to mask the face from the images. **File name should be the Name of the person**.